13 min read

 Strategies for acquiring high authority backlinks

-In this setup, Site A links to Site B, Site B links to Site C, and Site C links back to Site A. This method makes the link swap appear less direct and helps avoid penalties.
+To reduce risk, many SEOs use triangular exchanges where Site A links to B, B links to C, and C links back to A.

 example of A-B-C link exchanges